GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 * Run tests for long enough such that TPS is stable.
 It depends on the workload, for example having at least a 15 minute test can ensure that enough ramp-up time is available.
 * Ensure that the client machine running JMeter has enough resources.
 JMeter is a CPU-intensive process.
 * Increase JMeter’s [jvm heap size](https://www.blazemeter.com/blog/9-easy-solutions-jmeter-load-test-%E2%80%9Cout-memory%E2%80%9D-failure), if needed.
 * Run multiple JMeter instances in parallel, or use [remote testing](https://jmeter.apache.org/usermanual/remote-test.html) for horizontal scaling of JMeter.
-Often, a single instance of JMeter is not able to produce enough load on a Bigtable node.
+Often, a single instance of JMeter is not able to produce enough load on a Bigtable cluster.
 * Ensure that Bigtable CPU load for a cluster is under 70%.
 For latency-sensitive applications, it is recommended to plan at least 2x capacity for application's max Bigtable queries per second (QPS).
-* It is recommended to have max 1 KB of data in each row of a Bigtable table.
-Increasing the amount of data per row will also reduce the number of rows per second.
 * Ensure that the cluster has enough nodes to satisfy the recommended limits for both compute and storage.